Types of Companies in Slovenia

 Registration Timeframes

-Company registration through the SPOT portal takes up to three business days, provided a complete set of documents is available.
-When processed through a notary, the procedure may take from 5 to 14 business days depending on the complexity of the corporate structure and the completeness of the prepared documents.
+Company registration in Slovenia takes approximately 3–5 business days from the moment a complete set of documents is provided.
+The exact timeframe depends on the completeness of the prepared documents and the complexity of the corporate structure.
+If the company requires a VAT number, obtaining it takes approximately 2–3 additional weeks from the application.
 Additional time may be required for a non-resident to obtain a tax number and open a bank account, which should be taken into account when planning the start of operations.

 Our Experts